Online Presentation Tips

 We imagine you may be adept at setting up and facilitating a Zoom presentation, but if you'd like some guidance, we recommend setting up your home-office-closet-kitchen presentation space so that you are facing a natural light source (window) or, at minimum have a lamp in front of you rather than being back or side lit.
 We recommend doing a practice Zoom presentation at home (invite a friend or family member to join) to be sure your video and sound are strong.
 Here is one helpful tutorial about the aesthetic of online presenting, but YouTube has many.

 Finally, be mindful of time.
-Each session is 40 minutes.
-However, if you are sharing a session, you have 20 minutes (which includes if you want to allow for discussion).
+Each session is 45 minutes.
+There are 15 minutes between sessions..
 While the Zoom host will let you know when 5 minutes remain, it is helpful for you to also monitor this so that the Zoom host does not have to cut you off.

 Presenter Tips